Constantius Gallus: Family

-Gallus was a son of Julius Constantius by his first wife Galla.
+Gallus was a son of Julius Constantius and his first wife Galla, who seems to have died at some point prior to 331/2.
 Gallus' paternal grandparents were the emperor Constantius Chlorus and his second wife Flavia Maximiana Theodora.
 Julius Constantius was a paternal half-brother of the emperor Constantine I, which, in turn, meant Gallus was a half-first cousin of Constantine's sons, Constantine II, Constantius II and Constans.
-At some point prior to 331/2, Gallus' mother Galla seems to have died, as at that stage Julius Constantius was remarried to one Basilina and had had a son by her.

-Gallus had three siblings: an elder sister, of unknown name, who was the first wife of Constantius II, an elder brother, also of unknown name, who died in the purges after the death of Constantine I, and a younger half-brother by his father's second marriage, named Flavius Claudius Iulianus, commonly known as Julian.
+Gallus had three siblings: his elder sister, of unknown name, was the first wife of Constantius II, and his elder brother, also of unknown name, died in the purges after the death of Constantine I. His younger half-brother, by his father's second marriage to Basilina, was Flavius Claudius Iulianus, commonly known as Julian.

 Youth

 Gallus was born in Massa Veternensis, Italia, after his father had been recalled from exile.
 Gallus' father and his elder brother were amongst those killed during the purges that occurred in the imperial family after the death of Constantine I in 337.
 Gallus himself was one of the only imperial males – besides the three sons of Constantine I and Fausta – who were not killed; the others being Gallus' younger half-brother, Julian, and their cousin, Nepotianus, each of whom was very young at the time.

 Gallus was said by Ammianus Marcellinus to have been very good looking, making particular note of his soft blond hair.

 There is debate over where Gallus spent his youth.
 One view is that he lived with Julian in Nicomedia under the care of bishop Eusebius of Nicomedia until 340.
 At that point, Eusebius was made bishop of Constantinople, which necessitated Gallus and Julian following him there.
 It is believed that, after the death of Eusebius in 341, Constantius then sent Gallus and Julian to continue their studies at the imperial household in Macellum, Cappadocia.
 An alternative view claims that hints in the sources suggest that Gallus was sent to Ephesus to study, then to a type of exile in Tralles and from there to the imperial household in Macellum.